bihealth/sodar-server/docs_manual/source/app_samplesheets_browse.rst

     Table header with column visibility toggle button highlighted

-Clicking the button opens a modal in which you can hide or unhide columns by clicking on the accompanying check boxes.
+Clicking the button opens a modal in which you can hide or unhide columns by clicking the accompanying check boxes.
 Columns can be toggled individually or by an entire node.
-The node name columns (or protocol columns in the case of unnamed processes) will always be displayed.
+The node name columns, or protocol columns in the case of unnamed processes, will always be displayed.

 .. figure:: _static/app_samplesheets/column_toggle_modal.png
     :align: center